 - Excellent aesthetics (organic infill forms around synthetic turf fibers, helping to lift them)

 - No “tire store smell” like crumb rubber fields exhibit

 - Greater upfront investment than crumb rubber

-- Requires use of pad -Requires more maintenance than traditional crumb rubber fields (but less than natural grass fields)
+- Requires more maintenance than traditional crumb rubber fields (but less than natural grass fields)

 - Must remain moderately damp to prevent caking.
 Amount of watering will depend on local climate and weather conditions.
 Very humid areas that receive ample rain may need as little as 1-2 waterings per year, whereas very arid climates may require watering as often as 1-2 times per week.